nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 sudo snap set nextcloud ports.https=<nextcloudhttpsport>
 ```

-Finally add the nextcloud related configuration lines to the server block (the part listenning to the port 443) in `nginx` configuration.
+Finally add the *NextCloud* related configuration lines to the server block (the part listening to the port 443) in `nginx` configuration.
 For example, we may use:

 ```